 - Face criminal penalties for violations.

-And since 1999, as a result of a bill she wrote which was carried by then Assembly Member – and now Senate Pro Tempore – Darrell Steinberg, every employer on a multi-employer work site has a duty to assure safety for every employee on that site.
+And since 1999, as a result of a bill she wrote which was carried by then Assembly Member – and later Senate Pro Tempore – Darrell Steinberg, every employer on a multi-employer work site has a duty to assure safety for every employee on that site.
 That’s one of the most important changes in the law and California is the only state that assures multi-employer responsibility.